15 things to do with kids at Put-in-Bay

 2. Aquatic Visitors Center

-The Ohio State University in partnership with Ohio Department of Natural Resources operates the Put-in-Bay Aquatic Visitors Center located on the western side of the island; it was a fish hatchery that closed and became an educational facility in 1988.
-The center also includes the Ohio State University’s Stone Laboratory and is the universities only campus located on Lake Erie!
+The Ohio State University, in partnership with the Ohio Department of Natural Resources, operates the Put-in-Bay Aquatic Visitors Center located on the island’s western side; it was a fish hatchery that closed and became an educational facility in 1988.
+The center also includes the Ohio State University’s Stone Laboratory and is the university’s only campus on Lake Erie!

-When you visit the center, kids will learn about fishing in Ohio, research projects featuring Lake Erie, and children 16 and under are invited to fish from the docks free with equipment provided by the center.
-There are coloring sheets, wall puzzles, and other kids programs and activities.
+When you visit the center, kids will learn about fishing in Ohio and research projects featuring Lake Erie, and children 16 and under are invited to fish from the docks free with equipment provided by the center.
+There are coloring sheets, wall puzzles, and other kids’ programs and activities.

 3. Butterfly House

 The Butterfly House at Put-in-Bay is one of several activities at Perry’s Cave Family Fun Center.
 Located a 5-minute golf cart ride up Catawba Avenue, the Butterfly House is home to hundreds of butterflies of almost as many species.
 Kids can view them up close, and it’s not uncommon for a few to land on you!
-A gift shop is located at the end of the tour with butterfly oriented souvenir gifts as well as educational materials.
+A gift shop is at the end of the tour with butterfly-oriented souvenir gifts and educational materials.

 4. Put-in-Bay Resorts Swimming Pool (FREE OF CHARGE) & Blue Marlin Restaurant